Floquet engineering of many-body states by the ponderomotive potential: Light engineered free energy landscape

-\emph{Light engineered free energy landscape---}The third example is light induced new free energy minima in excitonic insulators or charge/spin density wave (CDW/SDW)~\cite{Degiorgi.1996_SDW} systems due to fermi surface nesting in the BCS weak coupling case.
-The Lagrangian density~\cite{sun2020topological} is
+The third example is light induced new free energy minima in systems with excitonic order (excitonic insulator~\cite{Jerome1967}) or charge/spin density wave (CDW/SDW) order~\cite{Gruner.1988_RMP_CDW, Gruner.1988_RMP_SDW} due to fermi surface nesting in the BCS weak coupling case.
+The Lagrangian density~\cite{sun2020topological, sun.2020_BaSh} is

-where $p=-i \nabla$, and $\psi=(\psi_1, \psi_2)^T$ is the two-component fermion field for two electronic bands with energy $\xi(p)/-\xi(p)$.
-They correspond to the overlapping conduction and valence bands ($\xi(p)=p^2/(2m) - \mu$) in the case of excitonic order, and the left and right moving bands ($\xi(p)=v_F p$) nested together by twice the fermi wave vector in the case of charge/spin order where $v_F$ is the Fermi velocity.
-The dynamical vector potential $A(t)=A_0 \cos \omega t$ enters by the minimal coupling $p \rightarrow p+A(t)$, and $\Delta$ is the complex order parameter leading to a fermion gap.
+where $p=-i \nabla+A(t)$, $A(t)=2A_0 \cos \omega t$ is the vector potential of the coherent light, $g$ is the coupling constant, and $\psi=(\psi_1, \psi_2)^T$ is the two-component fermion field for two electronic bands with energy $\xi(p)/-\xi(p)$.
+They correspond to the overlapping conduction and valence bands ($\xi(p)=p^2/(2m) - \mu$) in the case of excitonic order, and the left and right moving bands ($\xi(p)=v_\text{F} p$) nested together by twice the fermi wave vector in the case of charge/spin order where $v_F$ is the Fermi velocity.
+The complex order parameter $\Delta$ leads to a quasi-particle gap.

 We treat $\Delta$ as the slow field and $\psi$ as the fast one.
-If $\omega<2\Delta$ and there is no bath ` such that there is no dissipation, \equa{eqn:BCS_HS_action} satisfies case~1 so that \equa{eqn:vp_optical} gives the Ponderomotive potential
+If $\omega<2\Delta$ and there is no bath such that there is no dissipation, \equa{eqn:BCS_HS_action} satisfies case~1 of \equa{eqn:lemma1} so that \equa{eqn:vp_optical} gives the ponderomotive potential

-at order $E_0^2$, where $E_0=\omega A_0$ is the amplitude of the driving electric field and $n$, $m$ are the density of carriers in the normal state and their effective mass.
-The optical conductivity at zero temperature is taken from Eq.~12 of Ref.~\cite{sun.2020_BaSh} neglecting the BaSh mode.
-Since $V_{\text{P}}$ is negative for $2\Delta>\omega$ and diverges as $-1/\sqrt{\delta}$ as the detuning $\delta=2\Delta-\omega$ approaches zero (a result of the interband transitions at $\omega>2\Delta$), it tends to suppress $\Delta$.
-Note that for $U(1)$ invariant CDW/SDW systems, unlike excitonic insulators, the gapless phase mode shifts the optical absorption from quasiparticle excitations to zero frequency~\cite{Gruner.1988_RMP_CDW, Baggioli.2023}.
-However, this effect is absent in most materials due to strong pinning by the lattice and disorder~\cite{Gruner.1988_RMP_CDW, Baggioli.2023}.
+at order $E_0^2$, where $E_0=\omega A_0$ is the amplitude of the driving electric field and $n$, $m$ are the density of carriers in the normal state and their effective mass, and we have set the elementary charge to be unity.
+The optical conductivity $\sigma$ at zero temperature is taken from Eq.~12 of Ref.~\cite{sun.2020_BaSh} neglecting the BaSh mode.
+Since $V_{\text{P}}$ is negative for $2\Delta>\omega$ and diverges as $-1/\sqrt{\delta}$ as the detuning $\delta=2\Delta-\omega$ approaches zero (a result of the interband transitions at $\omega>2\Delta$), it tends to push $\Delta$ to smaller values.

+Note that for $U(1)$ invariant CDW/SDW systems, unlike excitonic insulators, the gapless phase mode shifts the optical absorption from quasiparticle excitations to zero frequency~\cite{Gruner.1988_RMP_CDW, Gruner.1988_RMP_SDW}.
+However, this effect is absent in most materials due to strong pinning by the lattice and disorder~\cite{Gruner.1988_RMP_CDW, Gruner.1988_RMP_SDW}, such that the optical conductivity used in \equa{eqn:vp_BCS} still holds.